kdgs-develop/kdgs-admin-dashboard/README.md

 - **Protected Super Admin**: Special protection for the super admin account to prevent accidental deletion or modification.
 - **Automatic Data Population**: Pre-filling of certain fields like 'Entered By' and 'Entered On' when adding new obituaries.
 - **Reference Number Generation**: Automatic generation of unique reference numbers for obituaries based on surnames.
+- **Infinite Toast Duration**: Option to keep toast notifications open until user interaction.
+- **Duplicate Obituary Check**: Verification system to check for existing obituaries with similar details when creating a new entry.

 ## Key Components